devesh-2002/weatherapp/README.md

 # weatherapp
-This is a simple site shows Weather of the place which user inputs.
+This is a simple website shows Weather of the place which user inputs.
 ## Tech Stacks
 1. HTML
 2. CSS